saulm314/TwitchChatOffset/README.md

 ```
 To see more information about each argument and option, run `TwitchChatOffset transform-many --help`.

 Most of the options that are available on the command line are also available in the CSV file with the same alias but without leading hyphens.
-For example, the `--ytt-position` command-line option is also available as a CSV option as `ytt-position`.
+For example, the `--sub-position` command-line option is also available as a CSV option as `sub-position`.
 An exhaustive list of all available options in the CSV file is defined [here](TwitchChatOffset/Options/Groups/TransformManyCommonOptions.cs).
 Options may be specified in any order.

 The same option can be specified both in the CSV file and on the command line.
 In that case, the program uses the value from the CSV file and ignores the one from the command line.
 A field or an entire column can also be left blank in the CSV file.
 In that case, for that file, the value provided on the command line is used instead.
 If no value is provided on the command line, then the hardcoded default value is used (run the `--help` option to see default values).